-Charlemont is serviced by the Franklin Regional Transit Authority (FRTA), which provides fixed route service between Charlemont and Greenfield when Charlemont Academy and Greenfield Community College are in session.
+Charlemont is serviced by the Franklin Regional Transit Authority (FRTA), which provides fixed route service between Charlemont and Greenfield.
 The FRTA also provides on-demand service for people with disabilities and the elderly.

 The Springfield Terminal Railway (the former Boston and Maine Corp.) passes through the Town of Charlemont along Route 2.
 It does not, however, service commercial or industrial interests in town.